 Before you apply for a loan, you should check if you’re eligible for financial help that doesn’t need to be paid back.
-For example, Universal Credit or a Discretionary Housing Payment.
+For example, Universal Credit, a Discretionary Housing Payment or a payment from the Tenant Grant Fund.
 Get advice from your local Citizens Advice Bureau.

 You will need to pass an affordability check and a credit check before being offered a loan.
 You might want to get financial advice before applying.

 You can find out more about the Tenant Hardship loan and how to apply on the loan portal.

 If you have rent arrears you should consult an experienced adviser for example, you can contact your local Citizens Advice Bureau.

 Shelter Scotland provide a free housing advice helpline on 0808 800 4444.
 Shelter may also have local services in your area.
 You can find more details, and get advice on the Shelter Scotland website.